Creating quizzes in multiple languages

 4 minute read.

-Did you know over 7,000 languages are being spoken across the world today?
+Did you know over 7,000 languages are being spoken worldwide today?
 According to Ethnologue, there are 7,117 languages currently in use.

 That's a considerable number of languages to write, quizzes, tests, and exams!

-Thousands of organizations and individuals worldwide use FlexiQuiz to create all sorts of tests, quizzes, assessments, or exams in many languages.
+Thousands of organizations and individuals worldwide use a quiz maker like FlexiQuiz to create all sorts of tests, quizzes, exams and courses in many languages.
 The FlexiQuiz platform is built so that you can deliver tests in a language relevant to your students or employees.
 From Hindi to Silbo, Arabic, French, or Spanish, you can create engaging aptitude tests, personality tests, trivia games, or certified exams.

-Here are all elements of the quiz that can be written in any language for test-takers.
+Here are all the quiz elements you can write in any language to guide your students through your quiz content.

 So now, let's explore how you can update each of these elements in more detail.

-Create a quiz and add your questions in the usual way.
-You're able to type your questions and any answer options in any language, using any character.
+Create a quiz and add your questions as usual.
+You're able to type your questions and any answer options in any language using any character.

-Your test-takers will be able to view the text exactly as you've written it.
+Your test-takers can view the text exactly as you've written it.

 Welcome, Thank you, and information pages are essential for setting the scene and providing crucial information for quiz takers.